TassioCarmo/havard-cs50x-week1-C/README.md

     printf("%i\n", x + y);
 }
  ```
-improve the style of our program with comments, so you can remind what the line of code does
+improve the style of program with comments, so you can remind what the line of code does

  ```
 #include <cs50.h>